essdot/js-lessons/doc/prototypes.md

 }
 ```

 Here, the `factory` function does what we're looking for in a constructor - it creates and returns an object with properties we want.
 And we avoid the pitfalls of `new`, and we're not locked in for the future.
-Later, if we decide that `factory` should return an object from an internal pool of objects, we can make that change and it won't affect users of `factory` at all.
+Later, if we decide that `factory` should return an object from an internal pool of objects, instead of creating a new one every time, we can make that change and it won't affect users of `factory` at all.

 ## `instanceof` operator